 DCBS coordinates with Workforce Board and meets quarterly to discuss services provided by both agencies.
 Offices are strategically located throughout the Commonwealth.
-One of the five E&T/KWP Providers are part of the Kentucky Career Centers offices, which are part of the 10 local workforce development areas (LWDAs).
+Two of the five E&T/KWP Providers are part of the Kentucky Career Centers offices, which are part of the 10 local workforce development areas (LWDAs).
 All the E&T Providers collaborate with the LWDA's to assist individuals, to provide information about available WIOA programs, and eligibility requirements.
 Individuals are assessed and referred to WIOA services, if appropriate.
 WIOA provides worker training, on-the-job training, work experience, apprenticeships, and individual training accounts.
 Our E&T Providers will send appropriate referrals for WIOA programs.
-Most of E&T Providers and some Partners are involved in collaborative meetings throughout the year.

-- e) WIOA Combined Plan: Is SNAP E&T included as a partner in the State's WIOA Combined Plan? - \Box Yes -  No - f) TANF/GA Coordination: Describe how the State agency is coordinating with TANF/GA programs, services, partners, and/or activities.
+- e) WIOA Combined Plan: Is SNAP E&T included as a partner in the State's WIOA Combined Plan? - □ Yes - \boxtimes No - f) TANF/GA Coordination: Describe how the State agency is coordinating with TANF/GA programs, services, partners, and/or activities.
 Describe any TANF/GA special initiatives targeting specific populations and any actions taken to coordinate with these efforts.

 The State agency coordinates with TANF programs, services, partners, and activities through the E&T program.
 Kentucky has five providers who operate the E&T and Kentucky Works Program (KWP) of the Kentucky Transitional Assistance Program (KTAP, the TANF program) in one contract.
 The E&T and KWP programs are administered through separate case management systems: Online Tracking Information System (OTIS) for KTAP/TANF and kynect ability (KA) for the E&T program.
 However, it is the same contractor staff who work with E&T and KWP participants.
 The E&T/KWP staff coordinate with participants to transition from one program to another.
-They assist KWP participants who lose KTAP (such as reaching the TANF time limit) but are still eligible for SNAP transition to the SNAP E&T program.
-This allows the individual to complete their certification/activity and continue to receive case management from E&T. One of five E&T Providers are on the workforce boards providing a collaborative effort to the mission of helping people find their potential and placing them in sustainable and viable employment.
-The other four E&T Providers have community partnerships with local employers, and other Community Based Organizations (CBO) to assist the client in finding employment.
+They assist KWP participants who lose KTAP (such as reach TANF time limit) but are still eligible for SNAP transition to the SNAP E&T program.
+This allows the individual to complete their certification/activity and continue to receive case management from E&T. Two of five E&T Providers are on the workforce boards providing a collaborative effort to the mission of helping people find their potential and placing them in sustainable and viable employment.
+The other three E&T Providers have community partnerships with local employers, and other Community Based Organization (CBO) to assist the client in finding employment.